transitland/www-transit-land/documentation/datastore/issues.md

 ### Processes

 #### Quality Check
-The Datastore has a service named `QualityCheck`, subclassed by independent classes, each handling an area of quality, such as geometry.
+The Datastore has a service named `QualityCheck`, composed of independent subclasses, each handling an area of quality, such as geometry.
 Each subclass has a `check` method which run a prescribed set of conditions to evaluate incoming transit data and produce new issues if necessary.
 An example of one of these conditions is whether a RouteStopPattern instance's stop distances are increasing or not.
 Every Changeset conducts quality checks.

 #### Computed Attributes
-Some examples of computed attributes are the RouteStopPattern `stop_distances`, the Operator `bbox`, and the Route `geometry`.
-All these attributes need to be updated when the attribute values that produced them have changed.
+Examples of computed attributes are the RouteStopPattern `stop_distances`, the Operator `bbox`, and the Route `geometry`.
+All of these attributes need to be updated when the attribute values that produced them have changed.
 For example, the Operator `bbox` is computed from Stop geometries, and so when a Stop moves outside of that bounding box, the Operator `bbox` has to be expanded.
 In Changeset, there is a method that handles the computation of attributes derived from attributes of different models.
 Otherwise, if a model attribute is only derived from attributes of that single model, the computation can be done on the model level.

 ### Changesets and Issues Sequence